Prince Faisal, Head of Jordanian Olympic Committee for the Third Time

 Prince Faisal is the second son of the late King Hussein and the younger brother of King Abullah II.
 He is a father of four children from his first marriage, and recently divorced his second wife, Princess Sarah.Filed under Jordanian Royals

-Tagged Olympic Games, Prince Faisal bin Al Hussein, Sport.
+Tagged Olympic Games, Prince Faisal bin Al Hussein of Jordan, Sport.